-When the weather has transitioned from summer to Autumn, my nails start to get brittle and the skin around them peels.
-I can never resist picking at the skin until it bleeds either (disgusting I know).
+As the weather has transitioned from summer to Autumn, my nails start to get brittle and the skin around them peels.
+I can never resist picking at the skin until it bleeds either (sexy I know).
 If you want to keep your hands and nails looking beaut all year, follow these tips.

 - Cuticle oil.
 I used to use a brilliant one that I picked up in a nail salon.
 It smelled of almonds and sorted out any sign of flaky cuticles as well as encouraging nail growth.
 You can make your own one easy enough, using almond oil and jojoba oil.